lunarpulse/RoboND-Kinematics-Project/ProgrammingReport.md

 [                                                                                                                              -(sin(quaternion5)*sin(quaternion2 + quaternion3) - cos(quaternion4)*cos(quaternion5)*cos(quaternion2 + quaternion3))*cos(quaternion6) - sin(quaternion4)*sin(quaternion6)*cos(quaternion2 + quaternion3),                                                                                                                                 (sin(quaternion5)*sin(quaternion2 + quaternion3) - cos(quaternion4)*cos(quaternion5)*cos(quaternion2 + quaternion3))*sin(quaternion6) - sin(quaternion4)*cos(quaternion6)*cos(quaternion2 + quaternion3),                                                                         -sin(quaternion5)*cos(quaternion4)*cos(quaternion2 + quaternion3) - sin(quaternion2 + quaternion3)*cos(quaternion5),                                                                                                                              -0.303*sin(quaternion5)*cos(quaternion4)*cos(quaternion2 + quaternion3) - 0.303*sin(quaternion2 + quaternion3)*cos(quaternion5) - 1.5*sin(quaternion2 + quaternion3) + 1.25*cos(quaternion2) - 0.054*cos(quaternion2 + quaternion3) + 0.75],
 [                                                                                                                                                                                                                                                                                                                                      0,                                                                                                                                                                                                                                                                                                                                        0,                                                                                                                                                                                           0,                                                                                                                                                                                                                                                                                                                                                                       1]])
 ```
 As URDF and DH conventions have a difference in rotation axis of joints and the gripper, this discrepancy must be resolved by two correction matrix, one with 2 pi rotation around z axis and the other with - pi/2 rotation on y axis.
+This part is different from the lectures.
+From slack, others propose using this convention.
+It also varies the inverse orientation problem in this report too.

 ```python
 R_y_URDF_DH = Matrix([[ cos(-pi/2), 0, sin(-pi/2)],